 Figure 6.
-Characteristics of the Three Tibetan Uprising Periods
+Characteristics of the Three Tibetan Uprisings

-1 st Uprising: 1956-59 2 nd Uprising: 1987-89 3 rd Uprising: 2008-13 Dominant theme Religious Political Cultural Catalyst HHDL's life in danger HHDL's reputation attacked by China Beijing Olympics Method Armed struggle Nonviolent (some incidents ended in riots) Nonviolent (15 out of 200 involved property destruction) Nonviolent tactics used 18 41 59 Geographic scope Nationwide Lhasa & central Tibet Nationwide Slogans, demands China out of Tibet, Independence for Tibet Independence for Tibet, Long Live HHDL Return of HHDL to Tibet, Independence, Freedom, Language Freedom, Equality Tibetan casualty 87,000 dead in the 1959 uprising, thousands imprisoned in the aftermath The Observer reported that according to a report from the Public Security Bureau and the Tibet Military District Command dated March 11, 1989, "387 Lhasa citizens have been killed 721 were injured, 2,100 have been arrested or detained 354 have Democracy registered more than 135 Tibetans deaths as a direct result of armed retaliation by law enforcement forces.
+1 st Uprising: 1956-59 2 nd Uprising: 1987-89 3 rd Uprising: 2008-13 Dominant theme Religious Political Cultural Catalyst His Holiness The Dalai Lama's (HHDL) life in danger HHDL's reputation attacked by China Beijing Olympics Method Armed struggle Nonviolent (some incidents ended in riots) Nonviolent (15 out of 200 involved property destruction) Nonviolent 22 43 59 Geographic scope Nationwide Lhasa and Central Tibet Nationwide Slogan, demands China out of Tibet, Independence for Tibet Independence for Tibet, Long Live HHDL Return of HHDL to Tibet, Independence, Freedom, Language Freedom, Equality Tibetan casualties 87,000 dead in the 1959 uprising, thousands imprisoned in the aftermath Thousands imprisoned, number of dead not fully known.
+The Observer reported that according to a report from the Public Security Bureau and the Tibet Military District Command dated March 11, 1989, "387 Lhasa citizens have been killed 721 were injured, 2,100 have been arrested or detained 354 have disappeared 82 religious people have been killed, 37 injured, 650 arrested or detained."
+The Tibetan Center for Human Rights and Democracy registered more than 135 Tibetans deaths as a direct result of armed retaliation by law enforcement forces.
 Thousands imprisoned in Central Tibet, Kham and Amdo.
-In Kanlho (Gannan) prefecture
+In Kanlho (Gannan) Prefecture alone, a total of 2,644 Tibetans were arrested between March 14 and April 9, 2008.

-Precise number unknown, but can be estimated to run into the tens of thousands as a result of the Tibetan guerrilla war 0-5 Too many conflicting numbers Tools of communication and mobilization Word of mouth Word of mouth, Mobile phones, QQ (a Chinese version of Skype), Radio Level of internal organization, networking, and communication within the movement before and during the uprising Medium Low Medium n the past six decades, the Tibetan freedom struggle has gone through various phases: armed resistance, internationalization, nonviolent escalation, de-escalation, dialogue, and finally, grassroots cultural resistance.
-The Tibetan government has pursued a range of strategies: cooperation with the Chinese in the 1950s; the mobilization of Western support in the 1980s and 90s; appeasement and dialogue in the first decade of the 21st century; grassroots outreach to the Chinese public in the last few years 137; and finally, increasing visibility of alternative, creative forms of nonviolent resistance via cultural and economic self-organization that are evolving independently of the formal Tibetan leadership - or, perhaps, in spite of it.
+1 st Uprising: 1956-59 2 nd Uprising: 1987-89 3 rd Uprising: 2008-13 Chinese casualties Precise number unknown, but can be estimated to run into the tens of thousands as a result of the Tibetan guerrilla war 0-5 Too many conflicting numbers Tools of communication and mobilization Transfer Tra Word of mouth, mobile phones, QQ (a Chinese version of Skype), radio Level of internal organization, networking, and communication within the movement before and during the uprising Medium Low Medium n the past six decades, the Tibetan freedom struggle has gone through various phases: armed resistance, internationalization, nonviolent escalation, deescalation, dialogue, and finally, grassroots cultural resistance.
+The Tibetan government has pursued a range of strategies: cooperation with the Chinese in the 1950s; the mobilization of Western support in the 1980s and 90s; appeasement and dialogue in the first decade of the 21st century; grassroots outreach to the Chinese public in the last few years; and finally, increasing visibility of alternative, creative forms of nonviolent resistance via cultural and economic self-organization that are evolving independently of the formal Tibetan leadership - or, perhaps, in spite of it.